Natey Adjei: Toronto Argonauts

-Adjei was drafted with the 22nd overall pick in the 2013 CFL Draft by the Toronto Argonauts.
+Adjei was drafted in the third round with the 22nd overall pick in the 2013 CFL draft by the Toronto Argonauts.
 He played his first two seasons with the Argonauts, catching a total of 11 passes for 124 yards and one touchdown.

 Edmonton Eskimos

 Adjei was then signed by the Edmonton Eskimos prior to the 2016 CFL season.
 After catching only six passes in this first two seasons in Edmonton he saw an increased workload in 2018, catching 22 passes for 214 yards and a touchdown.
 Adjei and the Eskimos agreed to a two-year contract extension on January 24, 2019.
 He enjoyed a career year in 2019, playing in all 18 regular season games and recording 75 catches for 534 yards and two touchdowns, including one on a career-long reception of 77 yards.
 He was released by the Eskimos during the ensuing off-season on February 1, 2020.